-Compass tattoo originated as a common ink choice for fishermen and sailors, as they believed the designs would bring them good fortune during their travels and would always guide them home.
+Compass tattoos originated as a common ink choice for fishermen and sailors, as they believed the designs would bring them good fortune during their travels and would always guide them home.
 Nowadays, the compass is the universal sign for wanderlusters who find fulfillment in constant travel.
-In the same way that sailors felt they brought good luck, wanderers consider the compass design a symbol of good luck and safe travels.
+In the same way that sailors felt they brought good luck, wanderers and travelers consider the compass design a symbol of good luck and safe travels.
 Even the arrows hold meaning, signifying the promise of adventure in all directions.

 Minimalist Compass Tattoo

 The whole point of a compass is to give direction, so why over-complicate a good thing?
 This ink utilizes the four directions and breaks the idea of a compass down to its bare elements.
 The arrows as compass lines give a sense of design and personalization.

 Squiggly Line Compass Tattoo

 Simplify your compass by keeping your ink to dots and lines.
 Here, the directional arrows utilize a foldover look, and then dashed and dotted lines are used for aesthetic effect.

 Dress up your compass tattoo by adding a small design of the world in the background and map lines around the compass itself.
 Because most of the outlines used in the ink are extremely thin, they stand in contrast to the thickness of the compass arrows and create a delicate and complex tattoo without it feeling too cluttered.